Nyibol Mathiang Deng is reunited with her family in South Sudan

 Nyibol, refugee in South Sudan

-She set out on the grueling journey to join them.
+She set out on the gruelling journey to join them.

 Nyibol Mathiang Deng arrives at the South Sudan border with her child